telerik/xaml-docs/controls/radrichtextbox/import-export/Pdf/settings.md

 # Settings

-__PdfFormatProvider__ allows for import of PDF documents and respectively export of RadRichTextBox to PDF.
-Additionally, the import/export settings provide modification options.
+__PdfFormatProvider__ allows for export of PDF documents and respectively export of RadRichTextBox to PDF.
+Additionally, the export settings provide modification options.
 The current article outlines the available settings.

 ## Export Settings